robenkleene/development-references/languages/ruby/gem-management.md

 When installing system gems, use `--user-install` to avoid cluttering the system Ruby space:

-	gem install --user-install test-unit

 This installs gems at `/Users/robenkleene/.gem/ruby/2.3.0`.
 (Note that this does not require `sudo`.)

-Since the default executable path is not setup by default, bundler must specify it when being installed:
+Since the default executable path is not setup by default, bundler and rake must specify it when being installed:

 	gem install --user-install bundler --bindir /usr/local/bin
+	gem install --user-install rake --bindir /usr/local/bin

+### Restoring Default `gems`

+These are probably supposed to be installed by default, if they get deleted, use these commands to restore them to `/Library/Ruby/Gems/2.3.0/`

+	sudo gem install test-unit
+	sudo gem install power_assert

 ## Correct Installation